BirthJanuary 14, 1907 in Montréal

-Born in Montreal in 1907, he was admitted to the Quebec Bar in 1929 and followed his career as an attorney in Joliette until 1939.
-Councillor for the Barreau des Laurentides, he was founder of the Joliette Journal in 1947.
+Born in Montréal in 1907, he was admitted to the Quebec Bar in 1929 and practised in Joliette until 1939.
+Bencher of the Laurentian Bar Society in 1946, he founded the Joliette Journal in 1947.

-In 1950, he settled down to the elaboration and dissemination of a program based on social justice.
-A great democrat, he created the Fédération libérale du Québec (FLQ) with a view to relaying ideas from the base of the party toward its executive.
+By 1950, he would tackle the development and dissemination of a program focusing on social justice.
+A great democrat, he created the Quebec Liberal Federation (QLF) in order to transmit ideas from the base to the upper echelons of the party.

-Elected MNA in Montreal-Outremont in a 1953 by-election, he would serve as Leader of the Official Opposition until the election of Jean Lesage as Premier in 1960.
+Lapalme was elected as MLA for Montréal-Outremont in 1953 and was Leader of the Official Opposition until the election of Jean Lesage as Premier of Quebec in 1960.

-The Premier appointed him as Attorney-General from 1960 to 1963, and he served as Vice-Premier from 1960 to 1964.
-He was also the first Minister to hold the post in Cultural Affairs (1961-64) Among his accomplishments are included the creation of the Office de la langue française and the establishment of official relations between Quebec and France , Quebec’s first foray into international relations.
+The Premier appointed him Attorney General from 1960 to 1963 and Deputy Premier from 1960 to 1964.
+Lapalme also held the first position of Minister of Cultural Affairs from 1961 to 1964.
+Among his accomplishments are the creation of the Office de la langue française and the establishment of relations between Quebec and France, the province’s first steps abroad.